An annuity gives you a guaranteed income for a set period of time, or the rest of your life.

 Cons

-- You cannot choose how your money is invested.
+- You cannot choose how your money is invested (conventional annuity).

-- You can't change the amount you receive in income once payments start.
+- You can't change the terms of payments once they start.

-- You cannot withdraw your money as a lump sum.
+- You cannot withdraw your money as a lump sum (some allow withdrawals, but significant penalties apply).

 Using a mix of retirement income options